RoastBeefSandwichCo/gatewayd-installers/ubuntu-14.04-server.md

 (just make a configurator script)

 '''

 Yes, I used one big-ass code block.
+Yes, it sort of failed there at the end.